 Bank Term Deposits

 In New Zealand a deposit with a Registered Trading Bank is generally regarded as second only to Government Stock in terms of security.
-But they do not carry a Government Guarantee.
+But note they DO NOT carry a Government Guarantee.

 You invest for a "term".
 You promise to leave the money with the bank for a fixed period of time.
 In return the bank promises to pay you interest at a fixed rate for that term.
 Depending on the bank, interest may be paid monthly, quarterly, six monthly, annually or on maturity.
 Find one that suits your needs.